 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding and studentship opportunities are listed on the Faculty of Arts funding pages.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The MA comprises six taught units and a research dissertation.
-Teaching on the programme moves from lectures, through seminars, to one-on-one supervision.
+Teaching on the programme moves from lectures through to seminars and one-on-one supervision.
 Likewise, the focus develops from broader units, through more specialised ones, to your chosen dissertation topic.

-You also choose a further unit from a wide range of Lecture Response Units (interactive units that combine seminar and lecture elements) on subjects that span the period from 1000 to the present.
-In the second teaching block, you will select three primary source-based seminar units from a wide range of options.
+You also choose a further unit from a wide range of optional units, taught through lectures or seminars, on subjects that span the period from 1000 to the present.
+In the second teaching block, you will select three primary source-based seminar units from a diverse range of options.

 In the third semester, you will write a primary source-based dissertation of up to 15,000 words, supervised one-on-one by an academic in the department.
 You will identify the subject for your dissertation in the spring, but most of the research is conducted over the summer.
 The dissertation is submitted in mid-September.